data-edu/data-science-in-education/_book/07-wt-ed-ds-pipeline.md

 This analysis uses R packages, which are collections of R code that help users code more efficiently, as you will recall from [Chapter 1](#c1).
 We load these packages with the function `library()`.
-In particular, the packages we'll use will help us load Excel files, organize the structure of the data, work with dates in the data, and navigate file directories.
+In particular, the packages we'll use will help us organize the structure of the data, work with dates in the data [@R-lubridate], create formatted tables [@R-apaTables, @R-sjPlot] and navigate file directories [@R-here].

 ```r